Anatomy; Information Science; Diseases; Analytical, Diagnostic and Therapeutic Techniques and Equipment

 - J.L.
 Gerrard, H.P.
 Zaveri, W. Kasoff, K.P.
 Vives, L.H.
 Hirsch, R.B.
 Duckrow, D.D.
 Spencer (2012) Expanding the intracranial montage does not increase IcEEG morbidity.
 American Epilepsy Society Meeting.
 San Diego, CA

 - S. R. Patel, S.A.
 Sheth, M.K.
 Mian, J. Gale, J.L.
-Gerrard, B. Greenberg, D. Dougherty, E. Eskandar (2012) Human single-unit responses in the nucleus accumbens during a financial decision-making task.
-Computational and Systems Neuroscience Annual Meetin
+Gerrard, B. Greenberg, D. Dougherty, E. Eskandar (2012) Single-neuron responses in the human nucleus accumbens during a financial decision-making task.

 - S.R.
 Patel, J.L.
 Gerrard, E. Eskandar.
 (2010) Modulation of primate hippocampal local field potential during learning.
 Program No. 204.18.
 2010 Neuroscience Meeting.
 San Diego, CA; Society for Neuroscience, 2010.
 Online.